In-situ testing of cardiorespiratory fitness (CRF) among primary school children

-The purpose of this investigation is to test the feasibility of delivering cardiorespiratory fitness testing in a primary school environment.
+1. Test the feasibility of delivering CRF testing in a primary school environment,